Dallas Stars: Logo and jersey design

 When they debuted in Dallas for the 1993–94 season, they kept the same uniform design from their later Minnesota days, except for the addition of the Texas logo patch on the shoulders.
 Away uniforms were black and home uniforms were white.
-With minor trim changes, a darker shade of green, and the word 'Dallas' added in the 1994–95 season, they kept this design until their 1999 Stanley Cup-winning campaign.
-The black pants have the word "Dallas" in gold run through the sides with green stripes.
+With minor trim changes, a darker shade of green, and the word 'Dallas' added in the 1994–95 season, they kept this original design until after their 1999 Stanley Cup-winning campaign.
+During this time the black pants included the word "Dallas" in gold run through the sides with green stripes.

 In the 1997–98 season, the Stars introduced an alternate uniform that partly resembled those worn during the NHL All-Star Game at the time.
 The uniform was mostly green on top and black at the bottom, in a star-shaped design.
 For the 1999–2000 season, it became the primary away uniform, and was paired with a new home uniform featuring the same basic design, with white on top and green at the bottom.
 They kept this design until the 2006–07 season, during which the league switched color designations on home and away jerseys in the 2003–04 season.
 The striping was also eliminated on the black pants.

 The Stars introduced an alternate jersey for the 2003–04 season that proved both embarrassing and unpopular to critics and fans.
-The uniform, which was black with a green bottom and red trim, featured a modern representation of the constellation Taurus topped by a trailing green star with red trail marks.
+The uniform, which introduced a red as a new trim color, was black with a green bottom and featured a modern representation of the constellation Taurus topped by a trailing green star with red trail marks.
 However, fans and critics derided the uniform crest for its resemblance to a uterus, nicknaming it the "Mooterus."
 The uniform was used until the 2005–06 season.

 With the switch to the Reebok Edge uniform system, the jerseys underwent a complete redesign.
 The home black jersey, introduced for the 2007–08 season, features the player's number on the chest and an arched 'Dallas' in white with gold trim, with the primary logo on the shoulders.
 The primary away jerseys, which were used from 2007 to 2010 and was used as an alternate for its final season, had the Stars logo crest in front and the uniform number on the top right, with the Texas alternate logo on the shoulders.
 An alternate white jersey based on the home black jersey was introduced for the 2008–09 season; they became the regular away uniforms for the 2010–11 season.
 The lettering is in green with gold and black trim.
 Both uniforms were used until the 2012–13 season.